nguyenJS/angular1-webpack2-seed/README.md

 `npm install`

-This will install all the dev package for dataprep as well as third party libraries required by this application.
+This will install all the dev package for the webapp as well as third party libraries required by this application.

 ### Root file structure